-Nigel has specialised in Criminal Fraud, Serious crime and regulatory matters exclusively for the defence.
+Nigel was sworn in as Queen’s Counsel in March 2019.
+As a junior Nigel specialised in Criminal Fraud, Serious crime and regulatory matters exclusively for the defence.
 In addition he has undertaken work in the area of Sports and Media Law, and occasional Family work limited to Finance and Care.

 In 2007 Nigel qualified as a commercial mediator and has run a successful mediation partnership with a number of non-legally qualified mediators.